darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Contrast of the less sensitive layers.

 developer exhaustion
 : In a real developing tank the chemistry gets locally used up where the film was most heavily exposed.
-Those areas then stop gaining density however much brighter the scene gets, so highlights run into a ceiling instead of climbing indefinitely -- and the approach to that ceiling steepens, so highlight contrast tends to rise rather than soften.
+Those areas then stop gaining density, however much brighter the scene gets, so highlights run into a ceiling instead of climbing indefinitely -- and the approach to that ceiling steepens, so highlight contrast tends to rise rather than soften.
 Mid-grey is held still, so only the bright end moves.
 0 switches it off.

 ### DIR couplers